Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/properties/layers.rst

 =========

 Parent/Type
-   Select a parent Object and type to manipulate the layer.
+   Select a Parent object and Type to manipulate the layer.
-   The layer will inherit the transformations of the parent, specially useful when rigging for cut-out animation.
+   The layer will inherit the transformations of the parent, especially useful when rigging for cut-out animation.

 Layer Display